 You must be covered under a High Deductible Health Plan (HDHP) in order to establish and take a deduction for contributions to a Health Savings Account (HSA).

-Per IRS Publication 969 Health Savings Accounts and Other Tax-Favored Health Plans, on page 3:
+Per IRS Publication 969 Health Savings Accounts and Other Tax-Favored Health Plans, page 4:

 High deductible health plan (HDHP).
 An HDHP has:

 An HDHP may provide preventive care benefits without a deductible or with a deductible less than the minimum annual deductible.
 Preventive care includes, but isn’t limited to, the following.

 For more information on screening services, see Notice 2004-23, 2004-15 I.R.B.
 725, available at IRS.gov/irb/2004-15_IRB#NOT-2004-23.

 The following table shows the minimum annual deductible and maximum annual deductible and other out-of-pocket expenses for HDHPs for 2023.